abhigyan2003/classification-logs1/Readme.md

-# Log Classification With Hybrid Classification Framework
+# Log Classification

 This project implements a hybrid log classification system, combining three complementary approaches to handle varying levels of complexity in log patterns.
-The classification methods ensure flexibility and effectiveness in processing predictable, complex, and poorly-labeled data patterns.
+The idea was to build a system that can classify different types of logs—like security alerts, errors, and workflow messages—based on the patterns in the text.

 ---

 ## Classification Approaches
+Instead of relying on just one method, I’ve combined three different approaches, each useful in different situations.
 1. **Regular Expression (Regex)**:
    - Handles the most simplified and predictable patterns.
    - Useful for patterns that are easily captured using predefined rules.